bazelbuild/bazel-blog/_posts/2019-03-31-rules-jvm-external-maven.md

 transitive closure of artifacts which the rule parses and uses it to generate BUILD targets.

-## Known limitations
+## Next steps

-There are some known limitations for this initial release, like artifact checksumming.
-We will be addressing these in the coming releases.
+We are continuing to iterate on this project.
+Some upcoming features include artifact checksumming and additional authentication mechanisms.

 If you have an issue or want to request for a feature, please [file an issue](https://github.com/bazelbuild/rules_jvm_external/) on the repository.